Basic SQL Commands Every Programmer Should Know

 HAVING

-does, except it is used with aggregate functions.
+This keyword works exactly as WHERE does, except it is used with aggregate functions.

 1.SELECT <col_name1>, <col_name2>, ...
 2.FROM <table_name> 3.GROUP BY <column_namex> 4.HAVING <condition>